sojinantony01/react-spread-sheet/README.md

 # React-spread-sheet-excel
-A high-performance React component for building Excel-like spreadsheets with advanced features.
+React spread sheet excel is a high-performance React component for building Excel-like spreadsheets with advanced features.

 A **simple very light weight(<200KB)** component to Render large lists of input boxes in the table using React JS, Render a table with a large number of rows and columns.
 Able to render 1Lakh+ input boxes in react, A quick solution for web based spreadsheet or excel.